Particular/docs.particular.net/servicecontrol/contracts.md

 ## Other events

+> [!NOTE]
-NOTE: Events described in this section are published by ServiceControl starting with version 4.17.
+> Events described in this section are published by ServiceControl starting with version 4.17.

 ServiceControl will also publish events related to archiving and retrying messages:
 - `FailedMessagesArchived`: Event emitted for failed messages that were archived